-The result is to be submitted by the deadline stated above via the Moodle interface.
 The submitted result is as a .zip or .tgz file which contains

-- a single PDF (.pdf) file with - a cover page with the title of the course, your name, matriculation number, and email address, - the source code of the sequential program, - the demonstration of a sample solution of the program, - the source code of the parallel program, - the demonstration of a sample solution of the program, - a benchmark of the sequential and of the parallel program. - the source (.c/.cpp/.java) files of the sequential and of the parallel program.
+- a PDF file with - a cover page with the title of the course, your name(s), Matrikelnummer(s), and email-address(es), - the source code of the sequential program, - the demonstration of a sample solution of the program, - the source code of the parallel program, - the demonstration of a sample solution of the program, - a benchmark of the sequential and of the parallel program. - the source (.c/.java) files of the sequential and of the parallel program.